dpuiu/www.ccb.jhu.edu/README.md

 3. Click **Fork** in the upper-right corner to create your own copy of the repository under your GitHub account.

 If you already have a fork, open your forked repository and click **Sync fork** to update it with the latest changes from the original repository.

-You can make changes in your fork and submit them back to the main repository through a pull request.
+You can make changes in your fork and submit them back to the main repository through a **pull request**.

 ---